A convolutional-neural-network estimator of CMB constraints on dark matter energy injection: Network architecture and data training

 We are now in a position to discuss the network structure.
 In light of the redshift dependence of the $dx_e^{\rm DM}/dz$ and $dT_g^{\rm DM}/dz$, the sequence and correlation of the input parameters and matters.
 That is, swamping values of different redshifts represent different physical scenarios.
 As generic deep neural networks will not be able to properly capture the nature of the sequence, one-dimensional CNNs, \texttt{Conv1D} layers, are employed to extract correlation and features of the input parameters as shown in Fig.~\ref{Fig:Architecture} that pictorially displays the network architecture and exhibits the evolution of the input array's shape through different layers.
 Applying a filter of size 3~(with 2 channels corresponding to the depth of $2$ in the input array for $dx_e^{\rm DM}/dz$ and $dT_g^{\rm DM}/dz$ respectively) converts an input array of dimension $(30, 2)$ into an array of $(28, 1)$.
 An input array is thus transferred into an array of $(28, 512)$ with the first \texttt{Conv1D} layer of 512 filters.
 The \textit{pooling layers}, \texttt{MaxPooling1D} are deployed among \texttt{Conv1D} layers to enhance extracted features by choosing the maximum values within the window of pooling kernels, at the same time reducing the size of the outputs from \texttt{Conv1D} layers.
 We refer readers to websites of \texttt{Keras} or \texttt{TensorFlow} for technical details of CNNs and other types of layers used in this work.

 Finally, the convoluted 2-D array is flattened into a 1-D array and fed into two \textit{fully-connected layers}, \texttt{Dense}, with 88 and 112 neurons, respectively.
 The output layer consists of a single neuron for predicting the value of $\delta \chi^2$.
 The second to last layer is the \texttt{Lambda} layer, which simply rescales the output of the previous layer by a factor of the maximum value of $\delta \chi^2$ of the entire data set.
 The insertion of the \texttt{Lambda} layer follows the same logic of using $\delta \chi^2$ as the target variable -- confining searches of minimization to a small parameter space accelerates the optimization process.
-Furthermore, the number of neurons for the two fully-connected layers are determined by \texttt{Keras Tuner} that enables search for the best set of hyperparameters\footnote{Hyperparameters, different from parameters of a network, \textit{e.g.}, weights of hidden layers, are those related to network architecture, such as the number and width of hidden layers, and to the learning algorithm, such as the learning rate for gradient descent.} of networks automatically and efficiently.
+Furthermore, the number of neurons for the two fully-connected layers are determined by \texttt{Keras Tuner}~\cite{kt_tuner} that enables search for the best set of hyperparameters\footnote{Hyperparameters, different from parameters of a network, \textit{e.g.}, weights of hidden layers, are those related to network architecture, such as the number and width of hidden layers, and to the learning algorithm, such as the learning rate for gradient descent.} of networks automatically and efficiently.
+There are few available algorithms of searching for the best hyperparameters in \texttt{Keras}.
+We choose the \texttt{Hyperband} tuning algorithm~\cite{Hyperband}; see, \textit{e.g.}, Ref.~\cite{kt_tuner_tf} for more details and examples.
+The algorithm uses adaptive resource allocation and early-stopping to quickly pin down a model of high-performing.
+This is carried out via a sports championship style bracket.
+It trains a large number of models for a few epochs and moves forward only the top-performing half of models to the next round until the specified \texttt{max\_epochs} is reached.
 The activation function of \texttt{ReLU}, \textit{i.e.}, $x \to x~(x \to 0)$ for $x>0~(x\leq 0)$, is used for the \texttt{Conv1D} and \texttt{Dense} layers while the output layer assumes the linear activation function~($x \to x$).